cademirci/cademirci.github.io/_posts/2019-03-19-about-dark-page-design.md

 -Ohw, this page is too gloomy now.
 Plus people will think about me a childish web lamer.
 Let's do this white.<br>
 -This is too bright!
 In anyway, aren't we coders do code on black IDEs?
 No eye strain is important.
 Return to black.<br>
 -This has become a Rock music blog, or a game console.
 This is unprofessional.<br>
--No, no I don't want to white, Spotify is cool.
+-No, no I don't want white, Spotify is cool.
 I will make it black again...
 <br><br><br>

 After all these, I have some ideas about it (finally).
 To speak more analytically, I have to admit that dark backgrounds have some disadvantages: